Your guide to sewer line repair & replacement

 Your municipality’s responsibility typically stops at your property edge.
 They take care of the neighborhood’s sewage pipes.
 You are responsible for the individual sewer pipe connected to your home.
 Do you have a visible exterior clean-out near your property edge?
 Your local municipality will maintain your connection to their sewer via that clean-out.
 The municipality’s maintenance of the connection is a taxpayer service, like trash pickup.
 Their numbers are:

-How much of my yard will get disturbed during a sewer repair or installation?
+How much of my yard will be disturbed during a sewer repair or installation?

 This depends on the extent of the repair required and your level of investment.
 Spot repairs and any trenchless method result in minimal disturbance.
 However, conventional sewer repair and replacement requires quite a bit more disturbance.
 A conventional sewer repair typically involves a 4-6ft wide trench from your house to your property edge.

 Regardless of method, we backfill, hay, and seed all excavated areas to prevent erosion.
 A hump of dirt may occur over any excavated areas.
 This is a product of air mixing with the excavated dirt during backfilling.
 To avoid this, soil compaction and tamping needs to occur during backfilling.
 Tamping compacts the dirt and minimizes any hump or variation in the grade of your lawn.
 Tamping requires much more work and is an optional add-on/charge that is unique to each project.
 It is possible for your yard to settle to its original grade after a few weeks or months without tamping.
 Tamping and soil compaction speeds up natures work.

 My sewer runs under my driveway, trees, and/or patio.
 Will you have to break or dig them up?